anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 To ensure high availability or replicate data geographically for better latency, you can replicate indices/mappings/metadata across domains (clusters).
 The "follower" index (replica) pulls data from "leader" index. to enable this, we need fine-grained access control and node-to-node encryption.

 Remote reindex allows copying indices (not the whole cluster) from one cluster to another on demand.

+Opensearch can do the job of Kinesis analytics for log analysis and also visualization, much cheaper than Kinesis Analytics and Quicksight.

 ### 4.3 Athena